 Suzanne Tamaki

-On 21 November, Ans’ daughter Lisa van Hulst will introduce a korero about the Nō hea koe?
-Ko wai koe? project with National Library of New Zealand Photography Curator, Doctor Louise Garret, Research Librarian, Pacific, Suliana Vea, and Suzanne Tamaki.
-On 19 December {Suite} will host a community morning tea to celebrate and conclude the project.
+On 21 November, Ans’ daughter Lisa van Hulst introduced a korero about the Nō hea koe?
+Ko wai koe? project with National Library of New Zealand Photography Curator, Doctor Louise Garrett, Research Librarian, Pacific, Suliana Vea, and Suzanne Tamaki.